purplediane/purplediane.github.io/_posts/2017-05-06-variables-and-references.md

 >>>
 ```

 Even though it appears that it is modifying a local copy of the input iterable, it is actually modifying one of the items of the input.
+It may help you to understand how Python handles references by visualizing what is happening on [Python Tutor][pythontutor].
+This is a great website for understanding how Python works.

 All this brings up another warning: **Do not use mutable objects such as lists or dictionaries as defaults in functions!** Once they get changed, they don't revert back to an empty default.
 For example, Allen Downey shows a great example of this problem in his book [Think Python][thinkpython], with the problem [Bad Kangaroo - exercise 2 on this page][badkangaroo].
 An empty list is used as the default for a parameter to the `__init__` method.
 This is OK for the first instance created, but the next instance receives the SAME reference value, and therefore the contents of the lists are the same.